Zero6992/chatGPT-discord-bot/README.md

 * `/chat [message]` Chat with chatGPT!
 * `/private` chatGPT will send messages to you with private mode
 * `/public`  chatGPT will send messages to the channel
-* `/reset`   hatGPT conversation history will be erased
+* `/reset`   chatGPT conversation history will be erased

 # Setup